 Our goal is to find good solutions and to strengthen the home-school teamwork.
 Your student's achievement gap will decrease when he/she achieves 100% daily attendance.
-In order to strongly encourage 100% attendance, the following procedures will be implemented immediately:
+To strongly encourage 100% attendance, the following procedures will be implemented immediately:

-- 1. We will inform you that we are identifying your student as an at-risk student in regards to being identified as habitually truant and/or tardy. - 2.
+- 1. We will inform you that we are identifying your student as an at-risk student in regard to being identified as habitually truant and/or tardy. - 2.
 A doctor's note will be required if your student has 3 three or more consecutive absences. - 3.
 The doctor's note will specify the date your student was seen and the time we can expect his/her return to school. - 4.
-If your student continues to be tardy, he/she will lose his/her status of "Student in Good-Standing" for next year's enrollment at JICMS. - 5.
-In the future, if your student accumulates excessive absences, we will have no option but to issue an official Notice of Non-Compliance with School Attendance Law, followed by an official Petition for Order to Compel School Attendance which involves a court of law. - 6.
-In the event that a Notice of Non-Compliance is filed, it will carry over into the following school year. - 7.
-Any documents that are filed with the court will remain a part of school records until the student is 17 years old. - 8.
-In the future, we will not be obligated to warn the parent or student of impending actions. - 9.
+In the future, if your student accumulates excessive absences, we will have no option but to issue an official Notice of Non-Compliance with School Attendance Law, followed by an official Petition for Order to Compel School Attendance which involves a court of law. - 5.
+If a Notice of Non-Compliance is filed, it will carry over into the following school year. - 6.
+Any documents that are filed with the court will remain a part of school records until the student is 17 years old. - 7.
+In the future, we will not be obligated to warn the parent or student of impending actions. - 8.
 All absences, excused or unexcused, count toward the maximum (7) allowed per quarter for the student to receive credit.

-Cianatura Data Signature Date
+Signature Date